DataKitchen/data-observability-installer/README.md

 ### Install the TestGen application

 The installation downloads the latest Docker images for TestGen and deploys a new Docker Compose application.
 The process may take 5~10 minutes depending on your machine and network connection.

 ```shell
 python3 dk-installer.py tg install
 ```
+The `--port` option may be used to set a custom localhost port for the application (default: 8501).

-Once it completes, verify that you can login to the UI with the URL and credentials provided in the output.
+Once the installation completes, verify that you can login to the UI with the URL and credentials provided in the output.

 ### Install the Observability application